 Fayetteville Government Channel

-Mayor Lioneld Jordan recommends relaunching Fayetteville’s cash incentive program to encourage more people to get vaccinated against COVID-19.
+FAYETTEVILLE — Mayor Lioneld Jordan recommends relaunching the city’s cash incentive program to encourage more people to get vaccinated against COVID-19.

 Like the previous measure, Jordan wants anyone who lives or works in the city to be eligible to receive a $100 payment for becoming fully vaccinated over the next two weeks.